 Once you have signed the legal purchase agreement, you are committed to the car purchase.
 It’s worth putting in the time and effort to land on a price you’re happy with.

 The NZ Automobile Association has some great tips for first time negotiators:

 “If you can’t reach an agreed price, shake the salesperson’s hand and give them your phone number.
 Tell them to give you a call during the week if things change and explain that you’ll be searching elsewhere in the meantime.
 This in itself can sometimes achieve a breakthrough before you’ve had a chance to walk out the door, or you may even receive a call later that week.”

 Don’t forget the paperwork!

-In the excitement of your car purchase, don’t forget to complete all the necessary paperwork – purchase agreements, change of ownership and insurance cover are key.
+In the excitement of your car purchase, don’t forget to complete all the necessary paperwork.
+Car purchase agreements, change of ownership papers and car insurance cover are important.
 The paperwork can be slightly different depending on whether you’ve purchased from a dealer or privately.

 *Nectar’s lending criteria and responsible lending checks apply.